Academic Regulations

 Clear Academic Standing:

-Students are considered to be in good/clear academic standing if they pass (i.e. received a grade of at least B- or CR) in all courses in a term.
+Students are considered to be in good/clear academic standing if they pass (i.e., receive a grade of at least B- or CR in) all courses in a term.

 Academic Warning — 1 FZ

-Students who earn a grade of FZ or NCR in a course must contact the Associate Registrar in order to review their progress in the program, and to complete an Individual Academic Action Plan (IAAP).
-Additionally, at this appointment the student and Associate Registrar will discuss and ensure appropriate resources and supports are being received from the Faculty and the University.
+Students who earn a grade of FZ or NCR in a course must contact their academic advisor in order to review their progress in the program, and to complete an Individual Academic Action Plan (IAAP).
+The student and advisor will discuss appropriate resources and supports offered by the Faculty and the University.

 Once the plan is enacted, students on “academic warning” are eligible to continue with subsequent course enrolment and registrations.